ecemisildar/AI-Assignment2/README.md

 Documentation
 -------------
-The requirements of the assignment are in the following [pdf file](https://github.com/Carmine00/AI-Assignment1/blob/main/Assignment%20I%20for%20AI4RO2.pdf).
+The requirements of the assignment are in the following [pdf file](https://github.com/Carmine00/AI-Assignment2/blob/main/Assignment2.pdf).

-Plans generated for each single problem [here](https://github.com/Carmine00/AI-Assignment1/blob/main/ENHSP-Public/Plan.pdf)

-Documentation about the project [here](https://github.com/Carmine00/AI-Assignment1/blob/main/AI_report.pdf)
+Documentation about the project [here](https://github.com/Carmine00/AI-Assignment2/blob/main/AI-II_Report.pdf)